 Marijuana regulators with law enforcement for enforcing their regulations as well as criminal laws that fall within the area they regulate.
 These ploy sworn police officers who have the power arrests, and carry weapons in the line of duty.
-For example, a sworn officer can arrest someone cause to believe has sold marijuana to a minor.
+For example, a sworn officer can arrest someone marijuana to a minor.